tesselode/tactile/readme.md

 Tactile
 =======
-Tactile is an input library for LÖVE to help you manage multiple input sources.
-It's flexible and straightforward and nice. :)
+Tactile is a flexible and straightforward input library for LÖVE to help you manage multiple input sources.

 If you want to use the library in your game, just grab tactile.lua and you're good to go!
 For an interactive example (that also acts as a test kind of sort of), clone the repo and run love in the project folder.